kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

 as defined in [Common Attributes](http://tomcat.apache.org/tomcat-8.5-doc/jdbc-pool.html#Common_Attributes)  and in [Enhanced Attributes](http://tomcat.apache.org/tomcat-8.5-doc/jdbc-pool.html#Tomcat_JDBC_Enhanced_Attributes).

 Note: It is not mandatory to use Tomcat JDBC Connection Pool.
 If you want to use another preferred Connection Pool system, just comment the `driverClassName` property.
-Implementing another Connection Pool system is described in [Database Configurators](#database-configurators).
+Implementing another Connection Pool system is described in [Advanced Connection Pool Management](#advanced-connection-pool-management).

 ### User Authentication Section